artisticat1/obsidian-latex-suite/README.md

 **Have a look at the [cheatsheet](#cheatsheet)** for a list of commonly used default snippets.

-Once these feel familiar, you can check out the [default snippets](https://github.com/artisticat1/obsidian-latex-suite/blob/main/src/default_snippets.ts) for a fuller set of commands. e.g.
+Once these feel familiar, you can check out the [default snippets](https://github.com/artisticat1/obsidian-latex-suite/blob/main/src/default_snippets.ts) for more commands. e.g.

 - "par f <kbd>Tab</kbd> x <kbd>Tab</kbd>" → "\\frac{\\partial f}{\\partial x}".